Main section

 Only a minority of setups might be affected.
 The typical cases are:

 • Certificate pinning tied to Gold G2: applications that pin the Gold G2 root or an intermediate beneath it, and that additionally rely on Chrome's or Mozilla's trust store to confirm the chain, can fail.
-In order to prevent this, remove the pin or, if pinning is unavoidable, pin to the correct successor and plan a rotation strategy.
+In order to prevent this, remove the certificate pinning or, if pinning is unavoidable, pin to the correct successor and plan a rotation strategy.

-Best practices for a smooth transition
+Best practices

 • Avoid certificate pinning.
 If it is required for compliance or threat-model reasons, make sure a documented fallback process is in place for cases where roots or intermediates are rotated.